 Research Areas: High-frequency and chip-scale power electronics; sensor interfaces and energy scavenging; integrated circuit design

-Research Areas: Integrated circuit design, energy harvesting, wide-dynamic range power conversion, hybrid DC-DC converter topologies
+Research Areas: Integrated circuits design, energy harvesting, wide-dynamic range power conversion, hybrid DC-DC converter topologies.

 Research Areas: miniaturized/on-die power conversions, large conversion ratios, smart power delivery